Oil rises as Iran exports seen slow to resume after deal

 In the Middle East, Gulf-backed Yemeni forces recaptured Aden's international airport from Iran-backed Houthi militia fighters after heavy combat, adding to the geopolitical tensions around oil supplies from the region.

+Later Tuesday, an industry group will release a report on crude supply-demand for last week.
+A Reuters poll forecast a 1.2 million-barrel drop in U.S. crude oil supplies for the week to July 10.[EIA/S]

+The American Petroleum Institute report is expected at 4:30 p.m.
+EDT (2030 GMT), before the U.S. government's inventory data on Wednesday.

-(Additional reporting by Ron Bousso in London and Hennning Gloysten in Singapore; Editing by Lisa Shumaker and David Gregorio)
+(Additional reporting by Ron Bousso in London and Hennning Gloysten in Singapore; Editing by Marguerita Choy, Meredith Mazzilli and Lisa Shumaker)